(Intermediate Algebra 115 or Survey of Math 123)

 - Minimum High school GPA of 3.0 or University/college GPA of 2.5

-- Clinical observation hours (minimum of 60 total - should come from more than one facility) - use this form.
+- Clinical observation hours (minimum of 60 total - it is recommended to gain hours from more than one facility) - use this form.

 - 2 letters of recommendation (one must be from a PT or PTA clinician) - use this form.